Ann Shelton (photographer): Career

 Shelton has frequently employed techniques of doubling, reversing and inverting photographs.
 She refers to this approach as 'visual stammering', and uses it to draw attention to the subjectivity of photography.
 Doublet (after Heavenly Creatures), Parker/Hulme crime scene, Port Hills, Christchurch, New Zealand (from 2001) from her Public Spaces series (2001–2003) for example is a diptych made up of a single image of a curve of a forest path, one moving to the left and one to the right.
 The seemingly banal image draws its power from the site it documents, the location of the murder of Honorah Parker, later dramatised in Peter Jackson's film Heavenly Creatures.
 In another work, Wintering, after a Van der Velden study, Otira Gorge from 2008, Shelton works from a preparatory sketch by Dutch-born artist Petrus van der Velden held in the collection of the Hocken Library at the University of Otago, choosing the rough drawing over the artist's dramatic oil paintings of the same topic.

 A recent series, jane says, created for her 2016 exhibition at Auckland Art Gallery Dark Matter, features plants traditionally associated with treatments for women's fertility placed in ikebana-like arrangements against vibrant coloured backgrounds.
 The artist spent a year researching, collecting, arranging and photographing the plants, which include thistle, fennel, rhododendron and yarrow.
 She says:

 Ikebana, as I understand it, is the concept that nature is perfect, but there is just a little bit too much of it.
 It needs distilling and minimising and controlling.

-I was thinking about what would be an appropriate way to photograph these plants, something that would convey the control they are capable of asserting.Between 2008 and 2018 Shelton served as a trustee of Enjoy Public Art Gallery, Wellington's longest running artist-run space.
-She co-chaired Enjoy's board from 2010-2012 and was its Chair from 2012–2018.
+I was thinking about what would be an appropriate way to photograph these plants, something that would convey the control they are capable of asserting.Between 2008 and 2018, Shelton served as a trustee of Enjoy Public Art Gallery, Wellington's longest running artist-run space.
+She co-chaired Enjoy's board from 2010 to 2012 and was its Chair from 2012 to 2018.